Navalny, Novichok and Nord Stream 2 — Germany stuck between a rock and a pipeline | DW | 03.09.2020

 On Twitter and in official statements world leaders have piled on condemnation and demands for a full and transparent investigation, even as Russia has denied official involvement and sought to deflect blame.

-But the next step — concrete consequences — may prove difficult to turn into common action.

-All eyes are on Germany, whose Nord Stream 2 pipeline is a prominent example of working "selectively" with Russia.
+All eyes are on Germany, whose Nord Stream 2 pipeline is a prominent example of countries choosing to work selectively with Russia.
 The project, which is more than 90% complete, aims to double Russia's supply of direct natural gas to Germany.
 Running under the Baltic Sea, the pipeline bypasses Eastern European states, sending gas from Russia's Narva Bay to Lubmin, a coastal town adjacent to Chancellor Angela Merkel's constituency in Mecklenburg-Western Pomerania.

 Read more: German port town of Sassnitz threatened by US senators